-The Company's previous plan of acquiring a mining company with existing Mineral Product Sharing Agreement (MPSA) with the government is temporarily set aside due to the current inactivity of the mining sector.
+Management plan of acquiring a mining company with existing Mineral Product Sharing Agreement (MPSA) with the government is temporarily set aside until the prices of oil and minerals in the market become stable.

-On the other hand, the Company is considering investing into industry of potential renewable energy sources like solar power, biofuels, hydro, wind and geothermal energy.
-The management is currently conducting research and feasibility study on this project.
+On the other hand, the Company is considering investing into industry of potential renewable sources like solar power, biofuels, hydro, wind and geothermal energy.
+The management is conducting research and feasibility study on this project.
 With the Company's experience in the participation on Department of Energy's (DOE) 4th Philippine Energy Contracting Round (PECR 4) last April 2012, evaluation of which focuses on the Company's financial and technical qualifications, the Company will prioritize the improvement of its financial position and exploring new business opportunities in order to maintain strong and healthy cash flows, and at the same time, aspiring for maximized potential earnings.

-For the next twelve months, the Company will do the following:

-Plan of Operation
+For the next twelve months, the Company will do the following: Plan of Operation

-a.
-The Company will outline business target projects, welcome other business opportunities from different industries apart from oil and gas and mineral exploration like investing into industries of potential renewable energy sources like solar power, biofuels, hydro, wind and geothermal energy; and improve its financial position.
-As mentioned above, the management is currently discussing on how they will proceed with its remaining 33.33% capital stock investment in Forum exploration, Inc. on whether to sell or enter into partnership with potential buyers.
+The Company will outline business target projects, welcome other business opportunities from different industries apart from oil and gas and mineral exploration and improve its financial position.
+As mentioned above, the management is currently discussing on how they will proceed with its remaining 33.33% capital stock investment in Forum exploration, Inc.: On whether to sell or enter into partnership with potential buyers.